ADAC: ADAC Stiftung Sport

 ADAC Stiftung Sport is a foundation set up in 1998 to promote and support German racing talent.
 Young racers showing potential are offered the opportunity to benefit from the support of experts and partners of the foundation.
 In addition to material backing, grantees are also eligible to benefit from training and coaching in many fields.
 In addition, the foundation also devotes funds to increasing motorsport safety and supporting non-professional racers injured in accidents.

 Public relations

 ADAC is among Germany's most influential associations and one of the biggest lobbying associations worldwide.
 Public relations activities focus on topics such as maintaining motorised mobility, traffic laws and fines, and road safety education.
 In recent years, ADAC has developed a growing interest in other transport operators and modes, for instance, by conducting tests on local public transport and urban cycling.

 The ADAC publishes ADAC Motorwelt, one of the largest magazines in Germany.
 The magazine is distributed four times a year to ADAC members, and features articles of common interest to all participants of public traffic, such as product tests, safe driving tips, and places to visit by car or motorcycle.
-Starting in 2020, ADAC Motorwelt is available to membership card holders at local ADAC offices, travel agencies, and driver safety locations, as well as Edeka and Netto supermarkets.
+Since 2020, ADAC Motorwelt has been available to membership card holders at local ADAC offices, travel agencies, and driver safety locations, as well as Edeka and Netto supermarkets.